alabort/Abnormal-Returns-And-Volatility-Covid19/README.md

 (4) the computation of Risk Neutral Densities for the analyzed indices (with summary statistics), (5) the computation of Risk Neutral Densities for airline companies (with summary statistics).

-The rar file has been encrypted and the password is UNIBZ2020.
+The rar file has been compressed and encrypted and the password is UNIBZ2020.